 By Benjamin Ajah

-Benjamin Ajah is an Innovation Officer at Yiaga Africa
+Benjamin Ajah is an IT officer with Yiaga Africa, Abuja

 The views expressed in this article are the author’s own and do not necessarily reflect the editorial policy of Sky Daily